velvetkevorkian/website-2021/posts/blog/research-portfolio-sites.md

 ---

-As part of the Freelancing/Professional Skills units at college we have to design a digital portfolio to promote one\'s self.
+As part of the Freelancing/Professional Skills units at college we have to design a digital portfolio to promote one's self.
 Here are some examples of sites that I like in this vein...

 First up, [brendandawes.com][1], the online home of